chetanchawla/chetanchawla/README.md

 # Welcome aboard my code station <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />🚀

 I am a 23 year old Engineer from India who loves space and exoplanets.
-I am currently studying and researching astrophysics (mainly focussingon exoplanet detection and characterization) and am looking for research opportunities in the same.
+I am currently studying and researching astrophysics (mainly focussing on exoplanet detection and characterization) and am looking for research opportunities in the same.
 Previously, I worked as a Data Analyst at ZS Associates.

 <details>
   <summary><i> If you want to know more about me, go warp speed through my ship 🛰️ sailing at __27,580 km/h__ (or 17,130 mph).
 Click <b> Here </b></i>